Erik2333/Resume_ErikBerglund/README.md

   <h1 >Resume: Erik Berglund (Work In Progress)</h1>
     <p> Welcome to My Portfolio! </p>
     <p>
-      My name is Erik Berglund and I'm a Man in my early 30s hows always had a special place in my heart for games since I first played Castlevania and Super Mario Bros on the NES when i was 5 years old.
+      My name is Erik Berglund and I'm a Man in my early 30s.<br>Always had a special place in my heart for games since I first played Castlevania and Super Mario Bros on the NES when i was 5 years old.
     </p>
     <p>
       Now that I have spent a year at Yrgo studying and making video games and I now know without a doubt that I what to develop games for the rest of my life.